Packages & Templates

 An example usage could look like this:

-zombieObjective: "mobkill ZOMBIE 50 events:_-weeklyQuestTwo.startQuestTwo"
+zombieObjective: "mobkill ZOMBIE 50 events:_-weeklyQuestTwo>startQuestTwo"

-Let's assume you have a weeklyQuests
+Let's assume you have a weeklyQuests package that contains a weeklyQuestTwo package which contains another

-package called subQuest
+package called subQuest.

 - Combine the event name with the package name

-- Add the path from the current package.yml to the folder the package of interest lies in.
+subQuest>startQuest - Add the path from the current package.yml to the folder the package of interest lies in.
 Package names

 must be seperated by dashes (

-).
-The path must also be started with a dash to signal "from the current package downwards".-weeklyQuestTwo-subQuest.startQuest
+-).
+The path must also be started with a dash to signal "from the current package downwards".-weeklyQuestTwo-subQuest>startQuest

 An example usage could look like this:

-zombieObjective: "mobkill ZOMBIE 50 events:-weeklyQuestTwo-subQuest.startQuest"
+zombieObjective: "mobkill ZOMBIE 50 events:-weeklyQuestTwo-subQuest>startQuest"

 Disabling Packagesπ